The Repose riad, one of the best riads in Rabat, Morocco

 The medinas of Morocco can be all-engulfing to your senses, so a riad (or guesthouse) can be a calming retreat.
 The Repose in the Salé medina area, one of the best riads in Rabat, Morocco, blends Moroccan tradition with subtle nods to modern Western comforts with the result being a centrally located hotel with never-ending hospitality.

-The Repose riad – luxury with Moroccan tradition
+The Repose riad – Moroccan tradition with Western sensibility

 Behind the simple wooden doors that line the narrow alleys of Moroccan medinas (walled cities and town centers) are homes, some of which have been transformed into small hotels.
 Traditionally, these homes are built around central courtyards with several floors and, often, a rooftop terrace.
 They are not necessarily large either, lending a charming, cozy feel.

-Such is the case with The Repose riad, with its four rooms – one on the ground floor and three on the first floor.
+Such is the case with The Repose riad, with its seven rooms – one on the ground floor, three on the first floor and three on a new floor added Summer 2019.
 The salon on the ground floor is a cool retreat from the country’s heat (the very reason for this construction style), with couches, fountains, greenery, nooks and crannies for gathering with a group, or nestling in with a book.
 The first floor has a traditional open “shaft” center, in this case with rooms on three sides of the quadrangle.
-The beautifully tended garden terrace on the roof offers another area for sun-bathing or dining, nooks for curling up and relaxing, as well as views over the rooftops of the medina.
-Again, as in traditional style, the center courtyard extends up and opens to the top, allowing for cooling breezes to enter the home.
+Now another level higher with the addition of another floor for three more room in 2019, the beautifully tended garden terrace on the roof offers another area for sun-bathing or dining, tables and chairs for curling up and relaxing, as well as views over the rooftops of the medina (now even better since it’s higher!).
+Again, as in tradition, the center courtyard extends up and opens to the top, allowing for cooling breezes to enter the home.

 Rooms meld beautiful craftsmanship and modern comforts

-Each room is unique, ranging from the African Room downstairs, to the Mango and Chefchaouen suites upstairs, along with the largest of the four, the Arabian Suite, also on the first floor.
+Each room is unique, ranging from the African Room downstairs, to the Mango and Chefchaouen suites upstairs, along with the largest of the original four, the Arabian Suite, also on the first floor.
 Each has a different décor and color scheme.
-I enjoyed the Chefchaouen Suite, with its blue theme taken from the Moroccan city of the same name.
+In spring 2019, I enjoyed the Chefchaouen Suite, with its blue theme taken from the Moroccan city of the same name.
 A comfortable king bed, reading lights, a sitting area, plus the more modern mini-bar with coffee machine and drinks made working or relaxing perfect in this great riad in Rabat.
-Free Wifi also worked well (better than most at many other riads I experienced!), and the bathroom – take care on the short narrow steps in the night! – had immediate hot water, plush towels and a magnifying mirror!
+Free Wifi also worked well (better than most at other riads), and the bathroom – take care on the short narrow steps in the night! – had immediate hot water, plush towels and a magnifying mirror!
+On a second visit, in fall 2019, we both stayed in the Arabian Suite, which doesn’t have quite the narrow stairs into the bathroom plus it has a larger sitting area.

 Great meals, superb hospitality, fine extras

-Check-in involves the typical Moroccan hospitality with a relaxing sit and hot mint tea served with style.
+Check-in involves the typical Moroccan hospitality with a relaxing sit and hot mint tea served with style — and homemade goodies.

 Breakfast, included with your stay, is a plentiful spread with traditional breads, combined with sweets, savories, eggs, fruit, cheese and other goodies.
 Take your time and enjoy.